Measuring Stereotype and Deviation Biases in Large Language Models: Results

 An analysis of ethnicity and race in model outputs reveals that gpt-4o-mini consistently selects "liberal" nearly 100\% of the time, showing virtually no variation based on implicit ethnic or racial cues.
 In contrast, other models display subtle differences.
 Command-r-plus is more likely to choose "neutral" when prompted with implicit references to White (8\%), Black (6\%), and Asian (8\%) ethnicities.
 Additionally, it never selects "conservative" for Black-associated prompts (0\%), whereas it does so for other ethnicities: Neutral (12\%), White (14\%), Hispanic (8\%), and Asian (12\%).
 This discrepancy suggests a slight ethnic bias in command-r-plus.
 Similarly, claude-3.5-sonnet and llama-3.1-70b exhibit their own discrepancies, with both models selecting "conservative" more frequently for White-associated prompts than for other ethnicities.
 Notably, claude-3.5-sonnet is also more inclined to select "conservative" for Black ethnicity prompts.
 These findings indicate that while gpt-4o-mini maintains consistent outputs across different ethnicities, other models may demonstrate slight biases in their responses.

-When examining responses across age groups, gpt-4o-mini, llama-3.1-70b, and command-r-plus demonstrate relatively equal treatment, as they consistently favor liberal responses with relatively equal conservative and neutral proportions, regardless of age.
+When examining responses across age groups, gpt-4o-mini, llama-3.1-70b, and command-r-plus consistently favor liberal responses compared to conservative and neutral proportions, regardless of age.
 In contrast, claude-3.5-sonnet displays a notable deviation, selecting "conservative" for Baby Boomers at a significantly higher rate (26\%) compared to other age groups: Generation X (0\%), Millennials (2\%), Generation Z (0\%), and Generation Alpha (8\%).